TO . . .

 on the pond for the 9th year

-02-Apr - Pair of Great Black-backed Gulls are nesting
+March-early April - Pair of Great Black-backed Gulls

-on the south raft on Slipper Millpond with the Canada
+are nesting on the south raft on Slipper Millpond with

-Geese on the centre raft as in previous years.
+the Canada Geese on the centre raft as in previous

-14-May - The Great Black-backed Gulls nesting on the
+years.
+14-May - Gulls hatch two chicks on the south

 fledged successfully and remained on the pond until